 Key Facts About Kanwar Yatra

 The Kanwar Yatra is one of the largest religious gatherings in the world, with millions of devotees participating annually.
 The journey can range from a few days to several weeks, depending on the distance to the Ganges and back.
-Kanwariyas typically dress in saffron-coloured attire, symbolizing renunciation and devotion.
-The Yatra sees participants from various ages and backgrounds united by their faith in Lord Shiva.
-Key routes for the Yatra include journeys to Haridwar, Gaumukh, and Gangotri in Uttarakhand, among other holy sites along the Ganges.
+Kanwariyas typically dress in saffron-coloured attire, symbolising renunciation and devotion.
+The Yatra brings together participants from diverse ages and backgrounds, united by their faith in Lord Shiva.
+Key routes for the Yatra include journeys to Haridwar, Gaumukh, and Gangotri in Uttarakhand, as well as other holy sites along the Ganges.

 Important Dates and Duration

-The Kanwar Yatra occurs during the Hindu month of Shravan, usually in July and August.
-The specific dates vary each year based on the lunar calendar.
+The Kanwar Yatra takes place during the Hindu month of Shravan, typically in July and August.
+The specific dates vary from year to year, based on the lunar calendar.
 The Yatra generally begins with the onset of Shravan and culminates around Shivaratri, a day dedicated to Lord Shiva.
-The duration of the Yatra can vary, with some devotees completing it within a week, while others may take up to a month, depending on their starting point and pace.
-It is a period marked by heightened religious activities and fervor.
+The duration of the Yatra can vary, with some devotees completing it within a week, while others may take up to a month, depending on their starting point and pace of travel.
+It is a period marked by heightened religious activities and fervour.

 Religious Significance of Kanwar Yatra